legion-platform/legion/docs/source/comp_edi.rst

     "Distribution representation", "Docker Image"
     "Source code location", "`legion/legion/operator <https://github.com/legion-platform/legion/tree/develop/legion/operator>`_"
     "Can be used w/o Legion Platform?", "Yes"
-    "Does it connect to another services?", "Yes (Kubernetes API)" "Can be deployed locally?", "If local Kubernetes cluster is present" "Does it provide any interface?", "Yes (HTTP REST API)"
+    "Does it connect to other services?", "Yes (Kubernetes API)" "Can it be deployed locally?", "If a local Kubernetes cluster is present" "Does it provide any interface?", "Yes (HTTP REST API)"